 Clark College offers emergency assistance to students who experience a financial emergency or unanticipated expenses that cause financial hardship.
-The goal is to cover expenses that affect a student’s ability to stay in college and complete their education.
-Emergency funding is not intended to provide ongoing relief of recurring expenses or as a consistent supplement for educational purposes.
+These funds are limited and are not meant to provide ongoing relief of normal living and educational expenses.